TOEFL ITP Reading

 If you are new to TOEFL ITP Reading, relax.
 This section may look a little scary at first, but it is actually very learnable.
 You do not need to understand every difficult word in the passage.
 You just need to know how the questions work and how to read smart.

-What is TOEFL ITP Reading?
+What Is TOEFL ITP Reading?

 TOEFL ITP Reading Comprehension is the section that checks how well you can read and understand English passages.
 The passages are usually academic in style, like the kind of texts students may read in college or university.